Post-MCO Covid-19 Safety Policy

 8. Confirmed Case of Covid-19 in School

-On confirmation of Covid-19 case, the school grounds will be closed for a minimum of 3 days to allow for a deep clean of all areas.
+On confirmation of Covid-19 case, the school grounds will be closed to allow for a deep clean of all areas.
 Home learning will take place for the period of school closure.

-The school will inform all persons who were in school to self-isolate for 10 days.
+The school will inform all persons considered close contact.
 The school will inform the Ministry of Health and the Ministry of Education and will follow their guidance.
-The school will contact suspected close contacts and will liaise with the Ministry of Health to arrange Covid-19 testing as per the Ministry instructions.
-The outcomes of these tests will determine new close contacts to be tested.
+The outcomes of close contact tests will determine if any new close contacts are to be tested.
 The school will notify the community of outcomes when they are available.